The Mismeasure of Man

 The Mismeasure of Man is a 1981 book by paleontologist Stephen Jay Gould.
 The book is both a history and critique of the statistical methods and cultural motivations underlying biological determinism, the belief that "the social and economic differences between human groups—primarily races, classes, and sexes—arise from inherited, inborn distinctions and that society, in this sense, is an accurate reflection of biology".

 Gould argues that the primary assumption underlying biological determinism is that "worth can be assigned to individuals and groups by measuring intelligence as a single quantity".
 Biological determinism is analyzed in discussions of craniometry and psychological testing, the two principal methods used to measure intelligence as a single quantity.
 According to Gould, these methods possess two deep fallacies.
 The first fallacy is reification, which is "our tendency to convert abstract concepts into entities".
 Examples of reification include the intelligence quotient (IQ) and the general intelligence factor (g factor), which have been the cornerstones of much research into human intelligence.
 The second fallacy is that of "ranking", which is the "propensity for ordering complex variation as a gradual ascending scale".

 The book received many positive reviews in the literary and popular press, while scientific reception was highly polarized.
 Positive reviews focused on the book's critique of scientific racism, the concept of general intelligence, and biological determinism, while critics accused Gould of historical inaccuracy, unclear reasoning, or political bias.
 The Mismeasure of Man won the National Book Critics Circle award.
 Gould's findings about how 19th-century researcher Samuel George Morton measured skull volumes were particularly controversial, inspiring several studies debating his claims.

 In 1996, a second edition was released.
 It included two additional chapters critiquing Richard Herrnstein and Charles Murray's book The Bell Curve (1994).

 Author

-Stephen Jay Gould (/guːld/; 1941 – 2002) was one of the most influential and widely read authors of popular science of his generation.
-He was known by the general public mainly for his 300 popular essays in Natural History magazine, As in The Mismeasure of Man, Gould criticized biological theories of human behavior in "Against Sociobiology" (1975) and "The Spandrels of San Marco and the Panglossian Paradigm" (1979).
+Stephen Jay Gould (/guːld/; 1941 – 2002) was a professor at Harvard, teaching paleontology, evolutionary biology, and the history of science.
+An active and prodigious author, Gould's work was frequently cited by colleagues, being both influential and sometimes polarizing.
+He was also among the best selling authors of popular science, with a broad global readership.
+As in The Mismeasure of Man, throughout his writings Gould regularly criticized biologically determined explanations for human behavior, as seen in his "Against Sociobiology" (1975) and "The Spandrels of San Marco and the Panglossian Paradigm" (1979).